amesones-dev/gfs-bq-manager/README.md

 It runs queries to a public dataset to generate content for an API or application.
 As an example, a public dataset for worldwide CV19 infections statistics is queried to generate content served  upon request.

-## Connecting your application to Google Cloud BigQuery

-TODO: Summary on how to connect and use BigQuery in applications

 ## GBQManager class

 **GBQManager**